nootkan/classic-press-formspammertrap-plugin/README.txt

 = How do I know the cleanup worked? =
 Check your error logs for detailed cleanup reports.
 You'll see exactly what was removed: options, files, folders, database entries, and form submissions.

-= Can I export my form submissions? =
+= Can I backup my form submissions before switching plugins? = Yes!
+Use the export functionality to download all your submissions in CSV, JSON, or XML format before making any changes.
-The current version displays submissions in the admin dashboard.
-For export functionality, you can copy the data from individual submission views or contact support for bulk export options.

 == Requirements ==